berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

    **1. Kreacher**: Voldemorts house elf.

-   **2. Purity and Inbreeding**: Referning to the high proportion of pure-blood wizards within Slytherin.
+   **2. Purity and Inbreeding**: Referring to the high proportion of pure-blood wizards within Slytherin.

    **3. Manor**: Manor was the home of the wealthy pure-blood Malfoy family, located in Wiltshire, England.
 It was mainly used as the base of operations for Lord Voldemort and the Death Eaters during the Second Wizarding War.